apache/yunikorn-site/src/pages/community/coding_guidelines.md

 The projects still generate a number of warnings.
 The high impact warnings have been fixed or ignored via comments, see [False positives](#false-positives).

-If you have been working on a new feature or a bug you only want to check the files that have changed.
+If you have been working on a new feature, or a bug fix you only want to check the files that have changed.
 You can run the tool with the option `--new` or `--new-from-rev` option.
 The `--new` option will only check uncommitted files.
 The `--new-from-rev` option will check changes against a specific committed revision.